-AI Workshop for Science teachers (Wellington)
+AI Workshop for teachers (Wellington)

 Benny Pan teaches Chemistry and Physics at Rototuna Senior High School in Hamilton.
-He completed a Master's in AI assisted Higher-order Thinking at AcademyEX in 2026, researching AI-augmented critical thinking in NCEA science.
+He completed a Master's in AI assisted Higher-order Thinking at AcademyEX in 2026, researching AI-augmented critical thinking in NCEA.
 Through the Asia-Europe Foundation's EmpowerEd program, Benny has trained 38 educators across 18 countries in AI integration for teaching.
 He will guide you through hands-on AI practice relevant to your teaching.

 What to bring